 Sometimes my fashion sense is hidden behind my need to be comfortable, but there’s a happy medium.
 I just don’t care as much as I did in college.

 (I may not be in New York anymore, but at least I have my mug, a morning must.)

 So let’s go back to that day in college at the salon.
-I walked home after my chop with beautiful hair but my feet looked like something out of a horror film.
-I gave my heels to my roommate 2 minutes after walking through my dorm’s door but still managed to dress up (just without the painful heels) most of the time even when running quick errands — New York is that kind of city.
+I walked home after my cut with beautiful hair but my feet looked like something out of a horror film.
+I gave my high heels to my roommate 2 minutes after walking through my dorm’s door but still managed to dress up (just without the painful heels) most of the time even when running quick errands.
+New York is that kind of city.
 You dress to impress.

 Little did I know that 6 years into the future I’d be in France doing the exact opposite even though it was commonplace for women to be dressed to the nines.

-As time has gone on, I’ve gravitated to my original, post-college NYC style mantra which is comfort wins.
+As time has gone on, I’ve gravitated to my original, post-college NYC style mantra, which is comfort wins but that doesn’t mean you can’t be fashionable.
 Despite the stylish French ladies all around me (to be honest there are a bunch of frumpy ones too, and everything in between), I have to be myself and wear things that I’m confident and comfortable in.

 Maybe my personal style has shifted slightly as I’m influenced by what I see in France.
 Sporty casual with a little French flair never hurt anyone.
 Let’s not forget that every outfit looks better with a warm baguette tucked under the arm!

 Has your style shifted over the years?
 Have you learned how to dress French and does it matter?